bdobyns/silver-funicular/rescue-mission/ke-docker/How-To-Krugle-Enterprise-2.4.3.1.md

 # BUILD AN AUGMENTED BASE IMAGE

-The goal is to have a base image that consists only of 'standard packages' that are application dependencies, but are not unique to the applicaiton.
+The goal is to have a base image that consists only of 'standard packages' that are application dependencies, but are not unique to the application.
 We do this by creating a dockerfile for the purpose.

 ```
 # this builds a Centos OS image that's ready to add the application to,